FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/earth-science/earth-science_1.md

 ---
 title: "Can it rain fish?"
 summary: "Yes, fish can fall from the sky!
 Tornadoes over water (waterspouts) suck up fish and deposit them miles away, often encased in ice.
-This rare phenomenon, known as "raining fish," occurs about 40 times a year."
+This rare phenomenon, known as 'raining fish', occurs about 40 times a year."
 author: "Dr. Ava Mitchell"
 degree: "PhD in Medicinal Chemistry, University College London"
 tutor_type: "IB & A-Level Chemistry Tutor"